joecox/231/hw4/hw4.markdown

 e)  Clearly not possible, because the $app$ is of type $\TForall{X}{(\ldots)}$ and
 	$app$ expects something of type $\TFun{(\ldots)}{(\ldots)}$ its third argument.
-	Therefore is it not possible to apply $app$ to $app$ as a the third argument.
+	Therefore is it not possible to apply $app$ to $app$ as the third argument.

 f)  \begin{align*}
 	\Gamma =& \{ app : \TForall{X}{\TForall{X'}{\TFun{(\TFun{X}{X'})}{\TFun{X}{X'}}}} \} \\